saucelabs-training/demo-java/CONTRIBUTING.md

-A **best-practice** is solution that shows off how to use a specific technology combination in the optimal way according to the Solution Architects team.
-You might have a **best-practice** that shows how to correctly use Cucumber with Junit4 or Cucumber with Junit5 or maybe a data driven framework with TestNg.
+A **best-practice** is solution that shows off how to use a specific technology combination in the optimal way to test applications, according to the Solution Architects team.
+There is typically only a single best practice which demonstrates the best use of technology.
-**best-practice** examples are not as common as code examples.
+**best-practice** code is not as common as code **examples**.

 ## Add relevant code